This constant bombardment for reviews is invasive

 Life is like a race car

-Goes to fast and too far
+Goes too fast and too far

 A gift on your birth day